contensis/contensis.github.io/http-src/accessing/linked-content.md

 # Linked content

-An entry can link to other entries or assets as Entry, Asset or Image field types either defined as a standard entry field or as a composed field type in the content type.
-These link object can be singular or arrays of links of the same content type e.g. Actors.
-Linked content can be [unresolved](#unresolved-entries) or [resolved](#resolved-entries) depending on whether a linkDepth value has been provided as a query string parameter to an entry retrieval operation.
+An entry can link to other entries or assets as [entry](/model/entry.md), [asset](/model/asset.md) or [image](/model/image.md) field types.
+They can be defined as a standard entry fields or as a [composed](/model/composed.md) field type in the content type.
+These link objects can be singular or arrays of links of the same content type e.g. Actors.

+Linked content can be [unresolved](#unresolved-entries) or [resolved](#resolved-entries) depending on whether a linkDepth value has been provided.

 ## Unresolved entries

-An unresolved entry (or asset) is essentially a subset of the entry structure with enough information to get the correct entry variation with a subsequent HTTP call.
+An unresolved entry or asset is essentially a subset of the entry structure with enough information to get the correct entry variation.
+A subsequent HTTP call is required to obtain the linked content.
 Unresolved entries and assets is the default behaviour for linked content.

 | Property | Type | Format | Description |
 | :------- | :--- | :----- | :---------- |